-- Click on the 🖿 symbol next to the items appearing under the Current Project listing to expand their contents. - Locate the specific items defined in the current project and click on the arrow to copy the item and to paste it into the current library. - If there are items in the library that you would like to remove, simply highlight (click on) them and click on the remove. - To overwrite the library, click on the Save Library button.
-Any items copied over from the current project now become part of the saved library.

-• To save the library as new, click on the Save As New Library button.
+- Locate the specific items defined in the current project and click on the arrow to copy the item and to paste it into the current library. - If there are items in the library that you would like to remove, simply highlight (click on) them and click on the continuous. - To overwrite the library, click on the Save Library button.
+Any items copied over from the current project now become part of the saved library. - To save the library as new, click on the Save As New Library button.
 Any items copied over from the current project now become part of the new library.